r4victor/tenthousandmeters/content/blog/python_bts_12.md

     yield i
 ```

 But `yield from` does much more when you use it with generators.
-It does exactly what a generator has to do to run a subgenerator inplace, and that's why we're discussing it.
+It does exactly what a generator has to do to run a subgenerator in place, and that's why we're discussing it.
 The main steps of `yield from` are:

 1. Run the subgenerator once with `send(None)`.
 If `send()` raises a `StopIteration` exception, catch the exception, extract the result, make it a value of the `yield from` expression and stop.
-2. If subgenerator's `send()` returns a value without exceptions, `yield` it and recieve a value sended to the generator.
+2. If subgenerator's `send()` returns a value without exceptions, `yield` the value and receive a value sent to the generator.
-3. When recieved the value, repeat step 1 but this time `send()` the received value.
+3. When received a value, repeat step 1 but this time `send()` the received value.

 This algorithm requires some elaboration.
 First, `yield from` automatically propagates exceptions thrown by calling the generator's `throw()` and `close()` methods into the subgenerator.
 The implementation of these methods ensures this.
-Second, `yield from` applies the same algorithm to non-generator iterables except that it gets an iterator with `iter(iterable)` and then uses `next()` instead `send()` to run the iterator.
+Second, `yield from` applies the same algorithm to non-generator iterables except that it gets an iterator with `iter(iterable)` and then uses `__next__()` instead `send()` to run the iterator.

 Here's how you can remember what `yield from` does: it makes the subgenerator work as if the subgenerator's code were a part of the generator.
 So this `yield from` call: